Last Updated: September 27, 2022

 So during your pre-move visit to Guam, make sure you get out and see what the social scene is like.
 We suggest starting by exploring some of the happy hours around the island.
 You might like:

-- The Beach Bar on Gun Beach, where locals and tourists intersect for a killer happy hour with a view.
+- The Beach Bar on Gun Beach, where residents and tourists intersect for a killer happy hour with a view.

 - Wild Bills 2, which offers pool tables—a great way to strike up a conversation with someone new.

 - Or if you want to mingle with some of the military personnel on Guam, try the Horse & Cow.
 (Civilians welcome!)

 Make sure to branch out from bars, too!

 - See a movie at one of Guam’s three movie theaters.